 10 Must Read Books for an MBA AspirantRahul Singh

-Reading should be a daily activity for an MBA aspirant.
-It is not a tough nut to crack that an MBA aspirant would benefit from reading books that would guide them for a better future.
-But apart from that, reading helps you in several other ways too.
-It helps in expanding your vocabulary, improving your analytical thinking skills, providing tranquility, and providing free entertainment too!
-Hence, let’s have a look at some MBA aspirant must-read books.
+Reading should be a daily activity for an MBA applicant.
+It’s not a hard nut to crack that an MBA aspirant would benefit from reading books that would guide them to a better future.
+But apart from that, reading also helps you in a number of other ways.
+It helps to expand your vocabulary, improve your analytical thinking skills, provide peace of mind, and provide free entertainment!
+So, so,

 The reading difficulty level of these books differ, some of them are easy reads while some may be advanced.
 However, try to practise reading at all these difficulty levels, so that this can help you in your reading comprehension as well.
 Also, try to understand the core meaning and message that you can take away from the books.
 This can help you during your interviews, where a common question aspirants face is “Which book did you read last?”
 If you can tackle that question with any of these books, it would be a jackpot!
 So without further ado, let’s get on with the article.

 Also, don’t forget to have a look at the bottom of the article for the list of free ebook websites from which you can download these books.

 What are the 10 must-read Books:

 The Alchemist follows the journey of the Andalusian shepherd boy named Santiago.
 Believing that a recurring dream is a prophetic one, Santiago decides to travel to a Romani diviner in a nearby town to discover its meaning.
 A gypsy woman tells him that there is a treasure in the Pyramids in Egypt.